pymc-devs/pymc-examples/myst_nbs/splines/spline.myst.md

 The posteriors of $a$ and $\sigma$ are quite narrow while those for $w$ are wider.
 This is likely because all of the data points are used to estimate $a$ and $\sigma$ whereas only a subset are used for each value of $w$.
 (It could be interesting to model these hierarchically allowing for the sharing of information and adding regularization across the spline.)
-The effective sample size and $\widehat{R}$ values all look good, indiciating that the model has converged and sampled well from the posterior distribution.
+The effective sample size and $\widehat{R}$ values all look good, indicating that the model has converged and sampled well from the posterior distribution.

 ```{code-cell} ipython3
 az.summary(idata, var_names=["a", "w", "sigma"])